What Are The Penalties For A DUI Second Offense?

 We represent people from all walks of life in driving under the influence (DUI) charges.
 When people accused of DUI try to go into court and defend themselves, they simply plead guilty in a plea bargain for a lesser punishment.
 However, this approach will leave a DUI on your record.
 If you are convicted of another crime in the future, the fines, jail time and license suspensions will go up exponentially with each future conviction.

 It is essential to work with an experienced, aggressive attorney who can defend you against these charges.
-At our firm, Baldwin County second-offense DUI attorney John W. Beck is a former prosecuting attorney with more than 20 years of legal experience.
+At our firm, Baldwin County second-offense DUI attorney John W. Beck is a former prosecuting attorney with more than 35 years of combined legal experience.
 We provide strategic, aggressive defense against second and subsequent DUI charges in Alabama.

 Serious Penalties For Multiple DUI Convictions In Alabama